 ¿Habla usted español?
 Nota de prensa: Sea Otter Classic fechas del evento de 2014

 The Sea Otter Classic is the bicycle world’s premiere festival and one of the world’s largest.

 This popular event, marking its 24th year in 2014, takes place every April right here in Monterey County.
-The Sea Otter Classic attracts world-renowned racers, both road and mountain, and in its third year, added cyclocross races as well.
+The Sea Otter Classic entices many people to visit Monterey County–including world-renowned racers, both road and mountain, and cyclocross racers as well.
 And Sea Otter isn’t just for racers, it’s for everyone–of any age–who loves bicycles!

 Gran Fondo fully supported recreational rides are part of the Sea Otter Classic.
 In 2013, these rides were scheduled on both Saturday and Sunday.
 Check SOC website or contact SOC for details and updates.

 Type “Sea Otter Classic” in Bicycling Monterey’s search window to read about the Sea Otter Classic on this site.

 What a special bike week in Monterey County!
 During the annual Sea Otter Classic week, Monterey County also welcomes the annual Bicycle Leadership Conference (and the Interbike IBD Summit–see section 18 below).